Please note: As of October 1, 2002, FDA charges a fee for review of Premarket Approvals

 Information on FDA’s standard program including a database of FDA recognized standards can be found on the following website:

 The sterilization method (e.g., steam heat, ethylene oxide, radiation), sterility assurance level (SAL), description of the packaging to maintain the device’s sterility, and method of validation must be provided in the PMA.
-The manufacture may use an FDA recognized validation method or an equivalent method.
-Additional information on sterilization can be found in the following documents:
+The manufacturer may use an FDA recognized validation method or an equivalent method.
+Additional information on sterilization can be found here: